siberianfox/tinygwiki/BeagleBone-Black-Test-Rig-Setup.md

     opkg update
     opkg upgrade --force-overwrite

-Instead, you have to download the latest image from http://beagleboard.org/latest-images (2013-6-20 right now) and then follow the instruction on updating the BBB from here: http://beagleboard.org/Getting%20Started#update
+Instead, you have to download the latest image from http://beagleboard.org/latest-images (2013-6-20 right now) and then follow the instruction on updating the BBB from [Adafruit](http://learn.adafruit.com/beaglebone-black-installing-operating-systems/mac-os-x) or the [official instructions](http://beagleboard.org/Getting%20Started#update).
+(I prefer the Adafruit ones, personally. -Rob)

 Note that you'll need a 4GB microSD card.